 In 1980, Anthony and Josette's son Warren was born, making four generations present at Trenton Bridge.
 Great-grandmother Dorothy was on the scene to take care of Warren while the rest of the family took care of the many customers, new and old.

 The company expanded again in 2001 with the acquisition of a tidal holding pound and tank room facility.
-After complete renovation with some of the newest technology available, this addition was up and running, ready to supply only the finest lobster for the wholesale market.
+After complete renovation with some of the newest technology available, this addition was up and running, ready to supply only the finest lobster.

 Presently, the multifaceted, 60-plus-year-old family business is thriving, and looking forward to serving you!